Skip to main content

 Fertility

 Some of the best evidence supporting CoQ10’s use in fertility comes from this review involving women undergoing fertility treatments, in which doses ranging from 180mg to 1,200mg resulted in more successful pregnancies than placebo.
+Men may also see a fertility benefit, with evidence suggesting that a 200mg dose is sufficient to significantly improve semen parameters.

 Because CoQ10 production declines with age, supplementation simply replaces the CoQ10 that would otherwise be there.
 That allows the cells in just about every organ of the body to perform more efficiently.